 In addition, the Advisor agreed to voluntarily waive additional expenses.
 The voluntary waiver may be changed or terminated at any time without notice.
-Under these arrangements, the Advisor waived certain expenses on Government Cash Managed Shares.
+Under these arrangements, the Advisor waived certain expenses on Tax-Exempt Cash Managed Shares.

-The Advisor also agreed to maintain expenses of certain other classes of the Trust.
+In addition, the Advisor also agreed to maintain expenses of certain other classes of the Trust.
 These rates are disclosed in the respective share classes' annual reports that are provided separately and are available upon request.